Hanro50/MSMC/README.md

         profile?: profile,
         /**Used with the error types */
         reason?: string,
+        /**Used to make translation easier */
+        translationString?: ts,
         /**Used when there was a fetch rejection.*/ data?: Response,
         /**Get Xbox profile of user */